VonFriedricht/collabedit-eval/readme.md

 ## collabedit-eval
 ### About

-The UserScript evals Code that is written inside [collabedit](http://collabedit.com) `onchange`.
+The UserScript evaluates Code written in [collabedit](http://collabedit.com) when the code changes.

-It requires that a programming language is selected after a Channel has been joined/created.
+It requires that a programming language is selected in the collabedit-texteditor.

-Tested on Tampermonkey, Greasemonkey should also work.
+Tested on Tampermonkey, but Greasemonkey should also work.
 Click to install: [https://github.com/VonFriedricht/collabedit-eval/raw/master/collabedit-eval.user.js](https://github.com/VonFriedricht/collabedit-eval/raw/master/collabedit-eval.user.js)

 Link to [http://collabedit.com](http://collabedit.com)

+### Support of node screens
+experimental support for "Node Canvas".

+Translated with www.DeepL.com/Translator

 ### node-canvas support